 - Formative and summative assessments that examine human population dynamics and environmental change

 - Multimedia resources to extend learning in your classroom and promote data literacy, mapping, and tech integration

-- One graduate credit and/or 45 professional development clock hours, as well as a certificate of completion
+- Three graduate credits and/or 45 professional development clock hours, as well as a certificate of completion

 Meet Your Instructor:

 Dr. Gail Luera is an Associate Professor of Education at the University of Michigan-Dearborn and former Associate Dean of the School of Education.
 Her background is in environmental and global studies.
 Gail has served as the Acting Principal of the Orange County (CA) Outdoor Science School and she has also co-authored two books that focus on air pollution and water quality and their effect on the earth and its population.
 Gail received her Ph.D. in Environmental Education from the University of Michigan, her M.S. in Education from Northern Illinois University, and her B.A. in English from California State University, Dominguez Hills.